VNR6018/Arlia/README.md

 ### Goals

-Arlia wants to be a pretty, pleasant and readable language offering many possibilities in the world of programming, adopting concepts and concepts interesting to use for any type of project.
+Arlia wants to be a pretty, pleasant and readable language offering many possibilities in the world of programming, adopting interesting concepts to use for any type of project.

 ### Features